A Cancer Genetics IPO From Accelerated Pharma

 There is a type of chemotherapy called “platinum-based chemotherapy” and these types of platinum-based drugs are prescribed for 50% of newly diagnosed cancers.
 These types of platinum drugs have two shortcomings though.
 They cause severe side effects and they don’t work for everybody.
 Can you imagine taking a drug with horrible side effects only to discover that it’s not actually working?
 What we need is a way to test if the patient will respond to platinum-based drugs before administering them.
 That’s where Accelerated Pharma steps in.

-The Company obtained rights for a platinum-based chemotherapy drug called Picoplatin that they want to become the dominate drug of this type.
+The Company obtained rights for a platinum-based chemotherapy drug called Picoplatin that they want to become the dominant drug of this type.
 They expect to be able to predict the effectiveness of their Picoplatin drug using genetics with an accuracy of 95%.
 At least then, patients will know that all those horrible side effects aren’t being suffered in vain.
 So far the Company has only spent around $8 million and they expect their IPO funding to last them two years as they progress along the timelines seen below:

 With your entire company hedging on a single drug (for now), you would hope that the senior management team has a great deal of confidence in this sort of thing.
-In this case we see that the CEO and President, Michael Fonstein, has plenty of experience taking biotech ventures from concept to publicly traded companies.
+In this case, we see that the CEO and President, Michael Fonstein, has plenty of experience taking biotech ventures from concept to publicly traded companies.
 He also owns the majority share of the company’s stock so this should assure investors that he shares their best interests.

 In the past we covered a company called Diatech Oncology (now Pierian Biosciences) which was using assays to determine which chemotherapy treatments were going to be most effective against your particular tumor.
 This sort of personalized cancer treatment using cancer genetics is the way forward.
 Soon, you’ll see that your genetic “fingerprint” will be a requirement before any effective cancer treatment can take place.
 Companies like Accelerated Pharma are seeing this future and looking to make some money from it.
 If you think that you want a piece of Accelerated Pharma, they plan to list their stock on NASDAQ under the symbol “ACCP.”
 And if you want to see where the future is heading, maybe you should start reading some more sci-fi.